 Exercise – The more you exercise, and the less stress you have, the longer your telomeres.
 In one study, those with post traumatic stress disorder who exercised didn’t have the usual telomere shortening.

-Don’t smoke and stay slim – Both obesity and smoking are associated with shorter telomere length in a study
+Don’t smoke and stay slim – Both obesity and smoking are associated with shorter telomere length in a study of women.

 MEMBERS have free access to 100's of Reports, a monthly 100% Health Newsletter, free use of the 100% Health programme with unlimited reassessments and big discounts, up to 30% off books, supplements and foods at HOLFORDirect.com.